 • Make a plan to assist others who are unable to evacuate on their own.
 Even if it is a temporary disability, plan ahead for fire emergencies.

 • Test your smoke detector the first Monday of every month.
-Contact your front desk to report a malfunctioning smoke detector.
+Submit a Maintenance Request (MR) to report a malfunctioning smoke detector.

 • Turn off all appliances when leaving a room and check any electrical equipment that is not working properly or smells odd.